-In the almost 4000 kilometers of Route 66 we will find several ghost towns.
-Some of them are really abandoned ghost towns, others have very few inhabitants and others have transformed them into tourist attractions.
+You will find several ghost towns in almost 4,000 kilometers of Route 66.
+Some are actually abandoned ghost towns, others have very few inhabitants, and others have transformed into tourist attractions.

 Ghost Towns on Route 66

 Wondering how major cities become ghost towns?
 The Route 66 ghost towns are some of the best examples of how it will look like with some towns left with interesting landmarks until today!

 In these places, you can experience a good time, following years of history and the remnants of a bygone era.